The geometry of null-like disformal transformations: Abstract

 \section{Abstract}

-We study how some geometric objects are affected by the action of a disformal transformation in the metric tensor in the direction of a null-like vector field.
+Motivated by the hindrance of defining metric tensors compatible with the underlying spinor structure, other than the ones obtained via a conformal transformation, we study how some geometric objects are affected by the action of a disformal transformation in the closest scenario possible: the disformal transformation in the direction of a null-like vector field.
 Subsequently, we analyze symmetry properties such as mutual geodesics and mutual Killing vectors, generalized Weyl transformations that leave the disformal relation invariant, and introduce the concept of disformal Killing vector fields.
 In most cases, we use the Schwarzschild metric, in the Kerr-Schild formulation, to verify our calculations and results.
-Finally, we revisit the disformal operator using a Newman-Penrose basis to show that, in the null-like case, this operator is not diagonalizable.
+We also revisit the disformal operator using a Newman-Penrose basis to show that, in the null-like case, this operator is not diagonalizable.